Enterprise-Group-Ltd/aws-services-snapshot/README.md

 * [AWS CLI](https://aws.amazon.com/cli/) - command line utilities (pre-installed on AWS AMIs)
 * File 'aws-services-snapshot-driver.txt' or custom driver file containing AWS describe/list commands
 * File 'aws-services-snapshot-driver-global.txt' containing AWS global services (services that are not limited to an AWS region, e.g. IAM, S3, cloudfront, etc.)
-* AWS CLI profile with IAM permissions for the AWS CLI command:
+* AWS CLI profile with IAM permissions for the AWS CLI commands:
   * aws ec2 describe-instances (used to test for valid -r region )
   * aws sts get-caller-identity (used to pull account number )
   * aws iam list-account-aliases (used to pull account alias )